jdoofey/Kalmado/README.md

 <img src=./react-app/src/assets/logo/Kalmado-1.png>

 # 🔰 Project Summary
 [Kalmado](https://kalmado.herokuapp.com/) is a project organization application that takes inspiration from Asana/Trello (styling inspo: Spotify).
-Increase productivity levels by using the site in which you can create projects and tasks.
+Increase productivity levels by using Kalmado in which you can create projects and tasks.
 Check it out [here](https://kalmado.herokuapp.com/)

 # 🔗 Wiki Links